willliuwx/contrail-install/contrail-5.0.1-openshift.md

 # 1 Overview

-This is to deploy Contrail 5.0-122 and OpenShift Enterprise 3.9 with RHEL based Contrail containers on RHEL 7.5.
+This is to deploy OpenShift and Contrail 5.0.1-0.214.
+* OpenShift Enterprise 3.9 with RHEL 7 based Contrail containers on RHEL 7.5 host
+* OpenShift Origin 3.9 with CentOS 7 based Contrail containers on CentOS 7.5 host

+## 1.1 Host prerequisites

+#### RHEL

 All VMs are based on RHEL cloud image `rhel-server-7.5-x86_64-kvm.qcow2` with the following customizations.
 * Set hostname (/etc/hostname).
-* Build `/etc/hosts` with all hosts in the cluster.
 * Enable root password.
 * Disable cloud-init service.
-* Update SSH server configuration.
+* Update SSH server configuration to allow login as root.
 * Set `/root/.ssh/authorized_keys` if using existing SSH key.
 Or this can be done later when building the builder.
 * Configure networking.
+* Set timezone.
 * Install NTP package, and enable the service.
+* Build `/etc/hosts` with all hosts in the cluster.
 * Relabel SELinux.

+#### CentOS

+## 1.2 Host spec

 Master/Controller VM spec:
 * 6 vCPU